 aws_secret_access_key=SECRET_KEY)

-In the last section, we learned how to set up encryption on a bucket level and checked the encryption attached to the S3 bucket on the S3 console.
-But what if we want to know the encryption status of the S3 bucket programmatically?
-There is an easy way with Python and boto3.
+In the last section, we have learned how to set up encryption on a bucket level.
+We have also checked this encryption attached to the S3 bucket on the S3 console.
+But what if we want to programmatically know the encryption status of the S3 bucket?
+There is an easy way with python and boto3.

 def get_bucket_encryption():